-One of the main components of any music recording studio is a pair of monitors, especially monitors with a flat response.
-The KRK Rokit 5 G4 studio monitor is so popular, you can find it in bedroom studios to large state-of-the-art recording studios.
+One of the main components of any music recording studio is a pair of monitors.
+When mixing, it’s particularly important to have monitors with a flat EQ response.
+The KRK Rokit 5 G4 studio monitor is so popular you can find it everywhere, from bedroom studios to large state-of-the-art recording studios.

-In this article, we will explore the KRK Rokit 5 G4 studio monitors and find out if they are any good.
-Keep reading for everything you need to know!
+In this article, we will explore the KRK Rokit 5 G4 studio monitors.
+We’ll discuss their key features, the history of KRK, and, crucially, we’ll find out if they are any good!
+Keep reading for everything you need to know.

 The KRK Rokit 5 speakers have a front-firing port that delivers exceptional bass extension.
-Additionally, they allow you to place them closer to walls without sacrificing accurate low-frequency responses.
+Moreover, you can place them closer to walls without sacrificing accurate low-frequency responses.

 The Rokit 5 G4 produces minimal ear fatigue and gives you a balanced listening experience.
-Therefore, you can mix on a pair of these nearfield-studio monitors for hours and enjoy every minute of it.
+You can mix on a pair of these near field studio monitors for hours and enjoy every minute of it.

 KRK Systems was founded in 1986 by Keith R. Klawitter.
 After working on films such as “Brainstorm” and “The Doors”, Klawitter was frustrated by the fact he couldn’t find a monitor that gave him the clarity and accuracy he needed.
 Therefore, he began building his own monitors.